autarch/blog.urth.org/content/posts/2021-03-29-security-issues-in-perl-ip-address-distros.md

 ## [`Data-Validate-IP`](https://metacpan.org/release/Data-Validate-IP)

 {{% notice info %}}
-**This distribution doesn't misparse octal numbers, but this bug could affect code that uses this distro.
+**This distribution doesn't misparse octal numbers, but you could be affected depending on exactly how your code uses this distro.
 See below for details.**
 {{% /notice %}}

 This distribution has 21 direct dependents and 60 total dependents.